-Black Mambas are the deadliest and poisonous reptile of the world and unlike other poisonous snakes, they are really aggressive.
+Black Mambas are the deadliest and poisonous reptiles in the world and unlike other poisonous snakes, they are really aggressive.
 They never bite once; they attempt many bites while attacking.
-Hence, it comes 5th in the list.
+Hence, it comes 5th on the list.

 They are mostly found in the savannas and rocky hills area of the country.
 However, they attack humans rarely but they are highly aggressive species.
 A black Mamba has so dangerous poison that it can kill 15 grown humans in just one bite.
 It is one of the most venomous snakes in the world and belongs to the Elapidae family.

 Here are few facts about this deadliest reptile –